The ability to see is the remaining technological road-block to the ubiquitous deployment of robots into society...

 One of the main projects at IDSIA recently was the Intrinsically Motivated Cumulative Learning Versatile Robots -- or IM-CLeVeR for short -- project.
 With partners, include CNR (in Rome), Universities of Ulster and Aberystwyth (UK) the project focusses on the iCub robot and how it can learn to interact with its environment.
 It was an FP7 funded project.

 It is quite a big project here at IDSIA and a lot of work is done to make the iCub perform object manipulation.
 The main parts I am working on currently are to get the software setup and start on the interface between the Machine Learning (Reinforcement Learning) group and robotics.
-Right now I am helping to make the iCub see things, that is, helping on the computer vision part of the project.
+Right now I am helping to make the iCub see things.

 Variable Stiffness (STIFF)